apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.4.0/index.md

 What does this mean, exactly?
 This is a great new feature and lets DAG authors create smaller, more self-contained DAGs, that can chain together into a larger data-based workflow.
 If you are currently using `ExternalTaskSensor` or `TriggerDagRunOperator` you should take a look at datasets -- in most cases you can replace them with something that will speed up the scheduling!

 But enough talking, lets have a short example.
-First lets create the task that produces the dataset:
+First lets write a simple DAG with a task called `my_task` that produces a dataset called `my-dataset`:

 ```python
 from airflow import Dataset